-The Engage to Change project is currently running across the whole of Wales to support young people aged 16 to 25 with a learning disability and/or autism into paid work placements lasting six to 12 months.
+The Engage to Change project has worked across Wales to support young people aged 16-25 who have a learning difficulty, learning disability and/or autism to achieve their full potential.

-Learning Disability Wales are leading a consortium of organisations to deliver the Engage to Change project.
-These include supported employment agencies ELITE (in South Wales) and Agoriad (in North Wales), self-advocacy organisation All Wales People First, and the National Centre for Mental Health (NCMH) at Cardiff University.
-We are also working in collaboration with the international internship programme Project SEARCH.
+Learning Disability Wales led a consortium of organisations to deliver the Engage to Change project.
+These included supported employment agencies ELITE (in South Wales) and Agoriad (in North Wales), self-advocacy organisation All Wales People First, and the National Centre for Mental Health (NCMH) at Cardiff University.
+We are also worked in collaboration with the international internship programme DFN Project SEARCH.

-The project is being funded by The Big Lottery Fund’s Getting Ahead 2 grant – the largest ever awarded by the organisation in Wales.
+The project was funded by the National Lottery Community Fund – the largest ever awarded by the organisation in Wales.
 The grant was developed in partnership with Welsh Government to meet priorities for supporting children and young people.
 It is funded by money that has been dormant in bank and building society accounts across the UK for 15 years or more.